 Managing Your Following and Privacy

-If screenshot concerns stem from trust issues or online discomfort, reviewing your following list can help.
+If screenshot concerns stem from trust issues or online discomfort, reviewing the following list can help.
 Sometimes, cleaning up your network improves your sense of privacy.
 Guides like how to unfollow everyone on Instagram explain how resetting your connections can create a healthier feed.
 A curated audience reduces anxiety about who might capture your content.

 Adjusting privacy settings also strengthens control over your digital presence.
 Switching to a private account ensures only approved followers can view your posts and Stories.
 While screenshots can still be taken, limiting access reduces exposure.
 Taking proactive measures builds confidence when sharing online.